An elegant, autumnal treat.

 These scones are worth the time — though it will be hard to find the patience to wait for them to come out of the oven.

-Did you make these Apple, Sage, and Gruyère Scones?
-Tell us about it!
+Did you make these savory Apple and Gruyère Scones?
+How was it?

 - 2 tablespoons sugar